Time heals all wounds. At least, that’s what they tell you when you mention that you’ve been dumped recently (along with giving you that look).

 You have to realize, especially at the beginning, that it’s yourself who is responsible for your healing and happiness.
 Your Ex does not cause your pain, you do it to yourself with the mindset that you need your Ex to be happy.

 Your Ex is not responsible for your happiness!

-There is something I constantly observe when working with clients: Most break up victims have an affinity for suffering, a self-induced compulsion to feel the pain.
-It is almost like “Oh, this is a break up, so I have an obligation to suffer!”.
+There is something I regularly observe when working with clients: Most break up victims have an affinity for suffering, a self-induced compulsion to feel the pain.
+It is almost like “Oh, this is a breakup, so I have an obligation to suffer!”.

 Trying to break out of this mindset is not easy and causes feelings of guilt.
 This is the vicious cycle mentioned in no. 2.

 Simply resist the compulsion to listen to “your song,” to look at mutual photos, to watch those heart-killing movies, to talk to or stalk your Ex.

 I know that you may think that these things are your last connection to your Ex, but believe me when I say: all they cause is pain.